 1. No bandwidth issues.

-On the other hand, when a video is embedded to your site, it does not take up resources from your own web server because it is being streamed from the video host’s server instead.
+However, if a video is embedded in your website, it does not take up resources from your own web server because it’s streamed from the video host's server instead.

 2. File size limits will not be an issue.

 Most web hosting providers have file size limitations on video uploading.
 The duration and quality of your video may be affected because of your server’s file size restriction.

 In contrast, third-party hosts have a bigger server storage space.
 Therefore, you can upload longer and higher-quality videos without worrying about its file size.